manan-bedi2908/manan-bedi2908/README.md

 - 👨🏽‍💻 Interned at ManKiBaat Industries Pvt.
 Ltd. as AI/ML Developer
 - Data Science Intern at AnalytixWare Technologies (Working on Flask and NLP Project)
 - Mentor at Script Winter of Code (SWOC)
+- Mentor at GirlScript Summer of Code (GSSoC)
 - 🤔 My interests are in Data Science, Cloud Computing, Automation using DevOps, Cricket, etc..;
 - 📫 Please email via [E-Mail](mailto:mananbedilps@gmail.com) or ping me on [LinkedIn](https://www.linkedin.com/in/manan-bedi-20a80a190/) to reach me;
 <br/>